Hopefully we’ve answered your questions below but if not, please contact us.

 Art21 Educators is an evolving program and we plan to continue to offer opportunities for educators in the future.

-Given the fact that you will only be accepting a select number of applicants, will there be a waiting list?
+Since only a select number of applicants are selected, will there be a waiting list?

 No. There will be no formal waiting list.
 Applicants are encouraged to apply again in future years.